ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-Craft-Conf.md

 * Distract with shiny objects!

 Uncertain waits feel longer so make sure to use progress bars and loading animations when appropriate.
-For example bands with accelerating bars feel 12% faster!
+For example: bands with accelerating bars feel 12% faster!

 What about spinners?
 > "Meh" - Eli Fitch